If you have already started your awards entry, please login below to edit and submit your form.

 When is the Award Ceremony?

-November 2017 in Edinburgh — if you are successful you will receive an invitation in September.
+November 2018 in Glasgow — if you are successful you will receive an invitation in September.

 What benefits are there to my centre in winning a SQA Star Award?